Working with Attachments

 document.Attachments.Add(attachment);

-//Save the document into stream.
+//Save and close the PDF document

 document.Close(true);